Secondhand Lions

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This indicates the protagonist's commitment to Walter makes the active choice to stay and engage with his uncles' world.
 After the lion (later named Jasmine) arrives, Walter decides to help care for it rather than run away or retreat.
 He commits to being part of this strange adventure., moving from reaction to action.

 At 56 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat False victory: Hub gives Walter his "What Every Boy Needs to Know About Being a Man" speech, teaching him to believe in honor, courage, and virtue even if they may not exist.
+Of particular interest, this crucial beat False victory: Hub gives Walter his "What Every Boy Needs to Know About Being a Man" speech, teaching him to believe in honor, courage, and virtue even if they may not exist.
 Walter feels empowered and begins to truly believe in his uncles and their stories.
 The stakes raise as Walter's emotional investment deepens., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 83 minutes (75% through) represents the emotional nadir.
 Here, All is lost: Walter, devastated by Mae's claims that the stories are lies, runs away from the farm believing he was foolish to believe in the uncles.
 His newfound courage and sense of belonging die.
-He loses faith in everything he had come to believe in., demonstrates the protagonist at their lowest point.
+He loses faith in everything he had come to believe in., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 88 minutes initiates the final act resolution at 79% of the runtime.
 Hub tells Walter: "If you want to believe in something, then believe in it.
 Just because something isn't true, that's no reason you can't believe in it."
 Walter has the realization that truth doesn't matter - what matters is choosing to believe in something worth believing in.
 He decides to return to the farm., demonstrating the transformation achieved throughout the journey.